Skip to product information

 Condition: Excellent

-"La Peine Perdue" is an exceptionally sophisticated expression of the paradox of "hiding" and "revealing" that René Magritte repeatedly explored.
+"La Peine Perdue" expresses, in an extremely sophisticated manner, the paradox of "hiding" and "showing" that René Magritte repeatedly explored.

 This is because the curtain itself is composed of sky and clouds.

 The viewer expects something to be beyond the curtain.
-But there is no secret, no hidden stage.
-The curtain, which should be a device of disclosure and concealment, has its very meaning quietly nullified.
+Yet, there is no secret, no hidden stage.
+The curtain is supposed to be a device of disclosure and concealment, but its very meaning is quietly neutralized.

-Through this visual paradox, Magritte re-examines the assumptions of our perception.
+Through this visual paradox, Magritte questions the premises of our perception.

-When we see an image, we expect there to be meaning and truth behind it.
+When we see an image, we expect there to be meaning or truth behind it.
 But Magritte shows that this expectation itself is an illusion.

-The soft tones of the blue sky and clouds lend a serene poeticism to the work, yet precisely because of their gentleness, they create a profound philosophical disquiet.
+The soft tones of the blue sky and clouds lend a tranquil poetic quality to the work, yet their very calmness creates a profound philosophical unease.

-"La Peine Perdue" is an important work that concisely and clearly presents the fundamental themes Magritte explored throughout his life:
+"La Peine Perdue" is a significant work that concisely and clearly presents the fundamental themes Magritte explored throughout his life:

 What is representation?